Berdugo1994/Politicians-Election/README.md

 # Politicians-Election

 Election Simulate 'Republicans VS Democratics'.

 files List:

 ![image](https://i.ibb.co/WD3h1kf/Files-List.png)

-A part from project at "Advanced Programming" course, Ben Gurion University.
+A part from project of "Advanced Programming" course, Ben Gurion University.
 Using Observer Design Pattern, OOP, File Read and parsing to objects, Polymorphism high level implementation, pointers and many more.

 Build for running with linux terminal use makefile. optoinal- add initFile path to load your politicians and parties from text file in your running line code!

 You can run it with windows:

 ![image](https://i.ibb.co/Mfr8cXj/config.png)